tanfwong/rfsoc4x2/vitis_adc_platform.md

 # A Vitis Extensible Platform with a single ADC for RFSoC4x2 (Vitis 2023.2 Unified IDE)
 This is attempt to migrate [A Vitis Extensible Platform with a single ADC for RFSoC4x2](./vitis_adc_platform_classicIDE.md) to the Vitis 2023.2 Unified IDE.
-Steps 0 to 2 are eactly the same as those before.
+Steps 0 to 2 are exactly the same as those before.

 ## Step 0: Install the RFSoC4x2 board files